How is Joseph Wresinski?

 From personal experience

-This approach was possible because Wresinski knew from personal experience how it feels to be humiliated, how desperation can mingle with hope, and why some children are broken hearted at an early age.
+Wresinski’s approach was possible because he knew from personal experience how it feels to be humiliated, how desperation can mingle with hope, and why some children are broken hearted at an early age.
 Wresinski’s knowledge did not come from higher education.
 He knew first-hand that what people in poverty want is not charity or hand outs, but to be treated as equals and listened to with respect.
 He often heard people in poverty ask, “Am I not a human being?
 I want to be treated like one!”

 Key dates in Wresinski’s life: